-DENG 0110 Integrated Reading and Writing......0:1:0
+DENG 0110 Integrated Reading and Writing-Base NCBO0:1:0

 Integration of critical reading and academic writing skills.
-This Intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment:
+This Intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment.
+As a contextualized and/or integrated basic skills instructional support for a Career/Technical Education course.